uab-cgds-worthey/mecfs-cohort-analysis/README.md

-# ME/CFS-Differential-Gene-Expression-Analysis
+# ME/CFS N-of-1

-This repository hosts the differential gene expression analysis of a cohort of 23 patients diagnosed with ME/CFS.
+This repository contains multiple complementary analyses of the Ramsey award ME/CFS cohort, including differential gene expression analysis and phenotypic comparison studies.

 ## Background

 Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS) is a chronic and debilitating illness affecting millions of individuals worldwide.
 It is characterized by severe fatigue, pain, flu-like symptoms, and cognitive issues.
 The cause of ME/CFS is not well understood, but evidence suggests a genetic predisposition and dysregulation of the immune system leading to an overactive immune response.

+This repository hosts analyses that explore:
+- Differential gene expression patterns in ME/CFS patients
+- Phenotypic overlap between ME/CFS and other diseases
+- Patient phenotypic similarity and clustering
+- Disease enrichment analyses

+## Repository Structure

+- `dge-analysis/` - Differential gene expression analysis using R
+- `phenotypic-analysis/` - Phenotypic comparison analysis
+- `configs/` - Configuration files for analysis environments

 ## Installation

-This project uses the `renv` package to manage R package dependencies to ensure that the analysis can be reproduced.

 ### Requirements

+**For Differential Gene Expression Analysis:**
 - R ([v4.5.1](https://cran.r-project.org/bin/macosx/big-sur-x86_64/base/R-4.5.1-x86_64.pkg) or later)
 - RStudio (v2025.05.1+513 or later)

+**For Phenotypic Comparison Analysis:**
+- Anaconda3 or Mamba

+**Common Requirements:**
 - Git v2.0+

 ### Setup